|

 The

-Sir Charles explains to Shannon in considerable detail the hidden meanings of
+Sir Charles explains to Shannon in great detail the hidden meanings of

 all the patriotic Monuments To Everybody scattered